 The maximum course load for a graduate student is 15 credit hours in long semester, or 12 credit hours over a summer session.
 Students who wish to exceed the maximum course load must submit a petition letter to their graduate adviser, though such a request will only be granted in very rare circumstances.
-The typical course load recommendation is 9-12 hours in a long semester, so that students also have time in their schedules for extra-curricular learning:
+The typical course load recommendation is 9-12 hours in a long semester, so that students also have time in their schedules for extra-curricular learning: attending seminars, exploring research ideas, and participating in social and networking activities.

-2 See the section on "Courses Outside the M.A.
+3 See the section on "Courses Outside the M.A.
 Curriculum" for details on the approval process.
 Students are not eligible to register directly for any courses outside the department without completing this process.